AnonymousVDSM/VDSM/README.md

 ![](./samples/mug_3.gif)

-MUG-FED Action Transfer (first column is target action):
+MUG-FED Action Transfer (first column represents target actions).
+Each action embedding (per row) is then transferred onto other identities (different identity each column) and the network generates the remaining sequence (20 timesteps).

 ![](./samples/mug_swap_1.gif)